AmshikaH/carbon-securevault-azure/README.md

      create_admin_account = true
      ```

-     The password in the above could be stored in the user's Key Vault as a secret with the name "admin-password".
+     The password in the above could be stored in the user's Key Vault as a secret with the name `admin-password`.
 Then the configuration would be updated as follows.

      ```
      [super_admin]